cwendorf/simplePipes/docs/dotPipes.md

 ### Backward Dot Pipe

-Using the backward dot pipe, get the `mean`  of the `variable` (while also specifying additional commands).
+Using the backward dot pipe, get the `mean`  of the `variable` (while also specifying additional parameters).

 ```r